Saturday, December 03, 2016

 Leshan Giant Buddha, China

-Have you ever wonder what a mere man is capable of doing and achieving?
-Well, a tour to see the Leshan Giant Buddha will probably help to open your horizon and get a glimpse of human capacity for unthinkable achievement.
+Have you ever wondered what a single person is capable of achieving?
+A visit to the Leshan Giant Buddha might just expand your perspective and offer a glimpse into the extraordinary heights of human determination, devotion, and ingenuity.

-The statue is 71m high.
-The head is 14.7m long and 10m wide.
-The hair was carved with 1,021 buns.
-This is the tallest Buddha sculpture in the world, 18m taller than the Bamiyan Buddha in Afghanistan which was dynamited and destroyed by the Taliban in March 2001.
+The Leshan Giant Buddha stands at an awe-inspiring 71m high.
+Its head alone measures 14.7m long and 10m wide, with 1,021 intricately carved hair buns.
+It remains the tallest Buddha statue in the world, towering 18m higher than the Bamiyan Buddhas in Afghanistan, which were tragically destroyed by the Taliban in March 2001.

 The long queue is clearly visible in long winding staircase from the top to the base.